-Inspirational leaders go to the gym or Train yourself to be inspired
+Inspirational leaders go to the gym or train yourself to be inspired

 Being inspired is like an eye, an ear, or a muscle to be trained and developed.
 The more you train, the more you get performance from it.
 It starts with how we talk about people around us or about circumstances.
 What kind of look do we lay on them?
 What facets of things and people do we choose to consider?
 Those that resonate with what really has the power to touch and inspire us?
-Start to watch yourself, notice the experience you have and shift your view on the world towards an inspiring one.
+Start to watch yourself, notice the experience you have, and shift your view on the world towards an inspiring one.

 From the gym to mastery in inspirational leadership

-Visions which move the masses start with individuals who choose to get inspired and do not give up training until their inspiration lives beyond themselves.
+Visions that move the masses start with individuals who choose to get inspired and do not give up training until their inspiration lives beyond themselves.
 No secret.
 This is an art that starts with choosing to transform the way we think and sustaining daily practice.
 The good news is that everyone has access to inspirational leadership.